camilouribebotta/visual-essays/docs/help.md

 - __id__:  The Youtube video ID.
 - __title__:
 - __data-start__:  The starting timestamp (in seconds).
-If not provided the video will start playing frm
+If not provided the video will start playing from the beginning.

 ### data-primary

+Defines the content type to initially display for an active el

 ## Entities